Marina Tamayo – Biography

 EMERALD.
 Photo by M. Tamayo.
 Hobart MOVES Contemporary Dance Festival, 2018.
 Copyright.
 Do not use without permission.
 Multi Award Winning: Australia & New Zealand.

-Press on this link below to see the short promo.
+Press on the link below to see the short promo.

 FOLKMENCO Photo by Sandi Sissel, 2017 Moonah Arts, Tasmania.
 Copyright.
 Permission needed to use phot, Jo.